 So what lights up your insides?

-Many people already know their burning internals, yet it seems that passion does not always partner with natural gifts.
-Fortunately, practice improves potential here so One can self-help.
+Many people already know their burning internals, yet it seems their passion does not always partner with natural gifts.
+Fortunately, practice improves potential here so One can self-help here.

 But then there are those who are lost without purpose.
-It seems these people often repeat a pattern of work, consumption, and sleep–without dreaming during night or day–so it’s no wonder that most people are misaligned when it comes to manifesting creations that can change their storyworld.
+It seems these people often repeat a pattern of work, consumption and sleep – without dreaming during night or day – so it’s no wonder why most people are misaligned when it comes to projecting thoughtforms that can change their storyworld.

-I am here to offer potential paths to help you reconnect with yourself, and as a result, recall what you’re here to discover through the creative process–and simply get back on track with fulfilling your life’s work.
+I am here to offer potential paths to help you reconnect with yourself, and as a result, recall what you’re here to discover through the creative process – and get back on track with fulfilling your life’s work.

-I will propose many straightforward questions and bentbackward thought experiments.
-Ultimately, my deep dream is to help you become lucid to the story of your life so you can choose your own adventure.
+Ultimately, my deepest dream is to help you become lucid to the story of your life.

 1. Ask yourself: “Who am I?”